 Liverpool's utility man Steve Nicol had been another absentee in Italy, though he'd been recalled for this journey.
 He'd played on both midfield flanks hitherto, and did indeed look set for another start.
 The same could well apply for experienced defender David Narey, who had by no means shamed himself in Perugia, where he'd operated as the central one among their three tall stoppers.
 Narey was well remembered internationally for his goal against Brazil in the 1982 World Cup which sensationally had put the Scots a goal up.
 He'd also played twice in Mexico in '86.

 In midfield, Roxburgh had had Celtic duo Roy Aitken and Paul McStay as his first choices in their two earlier qualifiers, and it would take a lot for that to change here.

-Worth noting also that Arsenal's flamboyant forward Charlie Nicholas had been recalled.
+Worth noting also that Aberdeen's flamboyant forward Charlie Nicholas, formerly with Arsenal in England, had been recalled.
 He had indeed played during the 1986 World Cup, but not featured for Scotland since coming on as a substitute during the 0-0 Rous Cup home tie against England almost two years earlier.
 In line for his debut was fellow striker Alan McInally, a big, burly striker with Aston Villa in the English top flight.
 McInally was 25, and could add some aerial presence to the front line if needed.

 45 year old highly rated East German official Siegfried Kirschen was the man in the middle for this fixture.
 It was Kirschen's first appearance in the qualification for Italia '90, though he was a well respected referee for his participation both in the 1986 World Cup (two matches: Brazil v Northern Ireland and Belgium v Spain) and the 1988 European Championships (England v Republic of Ireland).